raffertyuy/RazGPT/PromptCollection/github-copilot/mermaid-class-diagram.md

 # Demo Application

 ## Class Diagram
-Below is the class diagram of our demo application.
+Below is the class diagram of our demo application that represents orders.

+This is for an e-commerce site.

 ```mermaid
 classDiagram